uw-dims/stix-java/README.md

 INSTALLATION
 ============

-Currently this is a 3-module codebase:
+Currently this codebase is organised as three Maven 'modules', with a parent pom at the root level.

 * Module 1: the jaxb bindings.
-Java classes auto-generated from .xsd file set via xjc.
-Includes some sample STIX documents (from Mitre and elsewhere) in src/test/resources.
+Java classes auto-generated from .xsd file set via xjc. xjc is bundled with recent JDK releases (1.6+).
+This module includes some sample STIX documents (from Mitre and elsewhere).
+See under jaxb/src/test/resources.

 * Module 2: utils.
 Example routines for extracting content from a STIX package.
 Eventually, authoring utils would be added too.